 Hi Frugalistas!
 The frugal first class travel readers have spoken.
 So many questions I receive are about what shoes to pack for travel.
 So, this week, I’m talking the best shoes for travel.
 And of course, they are the best comfortable walking shoes for travel, because that’s what frugal first class travel is all about.
 Even if you aren’t looking for the best travel footwear and you want to check your luggage, my choices will give you maximum comfort and maximum choice, with minimal effort.
 This post is updated as at November 2023.

 What are the best shoes for travel?

 While it obviously depends on where you are going, and your personal style, there are some general principles to think about in choosing the best travel shoes for women:

 Comfort is key: always choose shoes that will be comfortable that you can walk in all day, and that can cope if your feet are inclined to swell a little.

-Choose shoes that suit your itinerary: unless you are going to a wedding, leave the heels at home.
+Choose shoes that suit your itinerary: unless you are going to a wedding or some other formal occasion, leave the heels at home.
 Similarly, if you know you are going to be doing a lot of walking on cobblestones, make a good quality pair of walking shoes your number one priority.
 At a resort you probably won’t need gym shoes, but will need sandals – think about what you going to be doing and forget about packing shoes “just in case”.

 Choose shoes that multitask: don’t choose shoes that will only go with one outfit, or suit one travel situation.
 The best shoes for one bag travel will keep you comfy all day, and then take you out in the evening.